FerretDB/FerretDB/website/blog/2023-08-18-deploy-run-ferretdb-leafcloud.md

 pgo-6f664c9f44-mmptx       1/1     Running     0          7h
 ```

-Next you need to connect using your FerretDB URI, where username and password should correspond with the PosgreSQL credentials set earlier, and you can get the FERRETDB SVC (`10.254.17.193:27017`) by running `kubectl -n postgres-operator get pods`.
+Next you need to connect using your FerretDB URI, where username and password should correspond with the PosgreSQL credentials set earlier, and you can get the FERRETDB SVC (`10.254.17.193:27017`) by running `kubectl get svc -n postgres-operator`.

 ```text
 kubectl get svc -n postgres-operator